 A: Initially, it was the brand.
-Boston was not the reason (laughing). … I grew up in Winter Park, Fla. and my family is in Asheville, N.C., so New England felt too far and off the grid for me.
+Boston was not the reason (laughing). … I grew up in Winter Park, Fla. and my family lives in Asheville, N.C., so New England felt too far and off the grid for me.
 But Lori asked me terrific questions and was very easy to talk to.
 I liked that an internal recruiter reached out to me; it made the opportunity seem more serious.
-And I really liked what I heard about the company and culture.
+And I really liked what I heard about the brand and culture.

-Q: So, we have to ask, how did the call go?
+Q: How did the call go?

 A: The entire process was professional, but casual.
 I really felt like I was able to talk openly, and my ideas were well-received.
-The interview panel I met with was organized, asked great questions, and were each open with their experiences at the company.
-Everyone was kind and welcoming; it became evident to me early on that Dunkin’ Brands is a place where people live and breathe their culture, but also have a strong work-life balance.
+The interview panel I met with was organized, asked great questions, and were each open with their experiences at the brand.
+Everyone was kind and welcoming; it became evident to me early on that Dunkin’ is a place where people live and breathe their culture, but also have a strong work-life balance.
 I was also impressed with the tenure and career paths of the people I met with.
-I believe that employee retention is fueled by the ability to move within the organization, so it was great to hear how these folks had grown their careers at Dunkin' Brands.
+I believe that employee retention is fueled by the ability to move within the organization, so it was great to hear how these folks had grown their careers at Dunkin'.

 A: I was at the airport.
-I actually cried because it was so clear to me that I would take the job (and move to New England!) if it was offered to me.
+I actually cried because it was so clear to me that I would take the job, and move to New England, if it was offered to me.
 I just knew I would regret it if I passed on the opportunity.

 Q: What was most memorable about your first day?

 A: I remember that I had to Uber to work on the first day because I've never driven in snow (laughing).
-I also remember my first encounter with the fully-stocked donut, bakery, and coffee offerings in our third floor cafeteria.
+I also remember my first encounter with the fully stocked donut, bakery, and coffee offerings in our third-floor cafeteria.
 What a treat!

 Q: Anything else about your experience you’d like to share?

 A: Lori, whose job was basically done after I accepted the position, constantly reached out to me throughout the process to see how I was doing.
 She genuinely cared about my happiness and me as a person, not just as a candidate.
-She would check in to make sure I was prepared for my interviews, that my travel was good, etc. She even introduced me to another new hire who was relcoating from Chicago, so I would have a friend.
+She would check in to make sure I was prepared for my interviews, that my travel was good, etc. She even introduced me to another new hire who was relocating from Chicago, so I would have a friend.
 It made me feel even better about my decision to go through the process and eventually come work here.